Free UK delivery · Worldwide shipping included

 What the dial remembers

-Collectors talk about patina — the subtle ageing of a dial that turns ivory to cream, silver to champagne, the slight fading of lume plots from white to a warm tropical tone.
-To an untrained eye, this looks like wear.
-To someone who understands it, patina is the most honest thing about a vintage watch.
-It cannot be faked convincingly, and it cannot be applied.
+Collectors talk a lot about patina, the slow ageing of a dial that turns ivory to cream and silver to champagne, the way lume plots fade from white to a warm, toasty tone.
+To an untrained eye it can look like wear.
+To anyone who understands it, patina is the most honest thing about a vintage watch.
+It cannot be convincingly faked, and it cannot be applied.
 It only accumulates.

 A dial with honest patina has been somewhere.
-It has been exposed to light and skin and decades of temperature change.
-The marks on a case tell the same story — not damage, but biography.
-A scratch on the case back is a record of a moment.
-A worn crown tells you the watch was used, not kept in a drawer.
+It has seen light and skin and decades of changing temperature.
+The marks on a case say the same thing.
+They are not damage so much as biography.
+A scratch on the case back records a moment.
+A worn crown tells you the watch was used, not shut away in a drawer.

 The watches we remember